cybercongress/cybercongress/ecosystem/communities/urbit/urbit.md

 We assume that the work on such a solution should take between 1 - 3 weeks.
 The hack should be:
 - 100% open-source
-- Should be submitted as a PR into a separate repo on our GitHub (?)
+- Should be submitted as a PR into a separate repo on our GitHub
-- Should be reviewed by Tlon (?)
+- Should be reviewed by Tlon
-- ANYTHING ELSE (?)

 ### Why would this be beneficial to both projects
 I think the benefit to Cyber is obvious, hence there is no need to describe it (however it is pretty much similar to Urbits benefit).
 Our vision and reasons behind this can be found in the above part of this document "But why Urbit". <br>